English

 Helping at home:

 Providing regular opportunities for your child to practise spellings will help support your child’s English work in school.
-I have attached the year three and four spelling list for you to support your child with, however recapping year two spellings may also prove useful.
+I have attached the year three and four spelling list for you to support your child with, however recapping year one and two spellings will also be useful.